nazavode/zirkon/docs/source/first-steps.rst

  >>> config['a'] = 10
  >>> config['l'] = [1, 2, 'x']

-The *Config* object can contain subsections; in order to have a subsection, you can simply add any dict-like object (the actual dict type is not significant):
+Setting a dict-like value is also possible, but in this case a subsection, and not an option, is added:

  >>> config['sub'] = {}  # empty subsection added